TommyStarK/typescript-api-boilerplate/README.md

 # REST-API-Node-Boilerplate

-A simple RESTful API boilerplate written in Node.js using Express and MongoDB Node.js Driver 3.0.
+A simple RESTful API boilerplate written in Node.js using Express and MongoDB 3.0.

 ### Requirements